 As for which financial goals you'll want to track, well here are a few ideas for you to toy with:

 Personally, I like the idea of setting a goal around profit because this forces you to monitor both income AND expenses.
 You could be making £1 million in revenue, but if you're spending £2 million in expenses, then your business is in pretty bad shape...

 In order to run a viable business, you need people to know you exist!
 You also need those people to be your ideal clients.
-The bigger your audience (of ideal clients), the more leads you can generate and the greater number of sales you can make.
+The bigger your audience (of ideal clients), the more leads you can generate and the more clients you'll get.

 Your audience can be tracked in a number of ways - here are a few ideas:

 Choose what makes most sense for your business.

 A word of warning: The QUALITY of your audience is more important than the size.
 If you have an audience of 100,000 people who don't care about your business, this is of no value to you.

 An audience of 1000 ideal clients is worth SO MUCH MORE!